In the beginning...

 After World War II ended, Africa was Heineken's next expansion objective.
 In 1949 they partnered to build a brewery in Nigeria, and Star lager was born.
 It became the most popular lager in Nigeria, and by the 1950s, nearly half of Heineken's export profits came from Africa.

 It was during this period that Henry Pierre’s son, Alfred Henry Heineken, came on board.
-Better known as Freddy, the grandson of the company founder joined the family business in 1941, aged 18.
+Better known as Freddy, the grandson of the company founder joined the family business in 1941 at the age of eighteen.

 As Henry Pierre entered the autumn of his career, a young Freddy got started on one of the most defining periods of Heineken’s history.